harismuneer/Ultimate-Social-Scrapers/README.md

 <hr>

-- <b>🕸️ Founder of Cyfy Labs:</b> At <a href="https://www.cyfylabs.com">Cyfy Labs</a>, we provide advanced social media scraping tools to help businesses, researchers, and marketers extract actionable data from platforms like Facebook, Instagram, and X (formerly Twitter).
-Our tools support lead generation, sentiment analysis, market research, and various other use cases.
-To learn more, visit: <a href="https://www.cyfylabs.com">www.cyfylabs.com</a>
+- <b>🕸️ Founder of Cyfy Labs:</b> At <a href="https://www.cyfylabs.com">Cyfy Labs</a>, we provide advanced social media scraping tools that enable businesses, researchers, and marketers to extract actionable insights from platforms like Facebook, Instagram, and X (formerly Twitter).
+Our tools are designed for use cases such as lead generation, market research, social listening, and more.
+Learn more at <a href="https://www.cyfylabs.com">www.cyfylabs.com</a>

-- <b>🌟 Open Source Advocate:</b> I’m passionate about making tech accessible.
-I’ve open-sourced several projects that you can explore on my <a href="https://github.com/harismuneer">GitHub</a> profile and on the <a href="https://github.com/OSSpk">Open Source Software PK</a> page.
+- <b>🌟 Open Source Advocate:</b> Passionate about making technology accessible, I’ve developed and open-sourced several software projects for web, mobile, desktop, and AI on my <a href="https://github.com/harismuneer">GitHub profile</a>.
+These projects have been used by thousands of learners worldwide to enhance their skills and knowledge.

-- <b>📫 How to Reach Me:</b> You can learn more about my skills/work at <a href="https://www.linkedin.com/in/harismuneer">LinkedIn</a>.
-You can also reach out via <a href="mailto:haris.muneer5@gmail.com">email</a> for collaboration or inquiries.
-For Cyfy Labs related queries, please reach out through the <a href="https://www.cyfylabs.com">company website</a>.
+- <b>📫 How to Reach Me:</b> To learn more about my skills and work, visit my <a href="https://www.linkedin.com/in/harismuneer">LinkedIn profile</a>.
+For collaboration or inquiries, feel free to reach out via <a href="mailto:haris.muneer5@gmail.com">email</a>.
+For Cyfy Labs related queries, please contact us through our <a href="https://www.cyfylabs.com">company website</a>.

 <hr>